dayton-outar/glif/api/foundations/SOFTWARE.LIBRARIES.md

 /lib/ld-linux.so.2 (0x00bd5000)
 ```

-If it will not be able to nd it, I will see
+If it will not be able to find it, I will see

 ```bash
 linux-gate.so.1 => (0x00a31000)